pdjr-signalk-plugins/range-monitor/README.md

 strategy implemented by
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank).

-Version 1.0.0 schema files are not compatible with this release, but manual conversion to the new format is trivial.
+Configuration files areted by __signalk-threshold-notifier__ version 1.0.0 are not compatible with this release, but manual conversion to the new format is trivial.